magicleap/developer-portal-docs/docs/guides/arcloud/on_prem.md

 import InstallArcloud from './_install_arcloud.md';
 import DeploymentVerification from './_deployment_verification.md';

-This type of deployment is appropriate for any edge computing, on-premisis, or other deployment strategy that does not involve [Google Cloud](/docs/guides/arcloud/arcloud-deployment-gcp) or [AWS](/docs/guides/arcloud/arcloud-deployment-aws).
+This type of deployment is appropriate for any edge computing, on-premisis, or any other deployment strategy that does not involve [Google Cloud](/docs/guides/arcloud/arcloud-deployment-gcp) or [AWS](/docs/guides/arcloud/arcloud-deployment-aws).

 ## Infrastructure setup